chrokh/toow-old/_sources/chapters/concrete-injected-object-composition.md

 The point is that the more direct technique is less [maintainable](maintainability).
 It suffers from what we later will learn to call [tighter coupling](coupling).

-What's important to realize is that the behavior of `RobbersStringCipher` is not determined at *compile-time* but at *run-time*.
+What's important to realize is that the behavior of `FlipFlopCaesarCipher` is not determined at *compile-time* but at *run-time*.

 %Some of you might object to this and say that all this is way too complicated.
 %Would it not be simpler to just ask the user, using `Console.ReadKey`, directly in the `RobbersCharCipher` class.